sebastianhodapp/ESPbootloader/README.md

 # How to use it
 * Modify the *configform.html* file to include any configuration parameters that you need in your scripts.
 * Add your normal program routines to file *run_program.lua*
-* Upload all files to your ESP8266 module
+* Use Makefile to upload all files to your ESP8266 module
+* For help, run `make help`

 # License
 Copyright (c) 2015 [Sebastian Hodapp](http://www.sebastian-hodapp.de) Licensed under the [The MIT License (MIT)](http://opensource.org/licenses/MIT).